Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: The geometric foundation of photon propagation

-where $g$ is a scalar function of the field configuration defined by $G/F$ ratios.
+In particular, for purely magnetic or purely electric backgrounds one has $G=0$ and hence $\eta=1$.
+In the Maxwell limit $L=-F$, one has $L_F=-1$ and $L_{FF}=L_{GG}=L_{FG}=0$, implying $\Lambda_{\pm}=0$ and thus Eq. \eqref{II.5} reduces (up to an overall conformal factor) to $g^{\mu\nu}_{\mathrm{eff},\pm}\propto g^{\mu\nu}$, as expected.
 In the specific case of purely magnetic or purely electric backgrounds often used in SSS models, these expressions simplify, identifying one mode that propagates along the background light cone (the ordinary ray in linear theory limits) and one that deviates (the extraordinary ray).